I haven’t blogged in FOREVER! It ended up being a long, very long break. I did a lot of thinking in between this and that and came to a conclusion.

 Not much snow this year but baby, it was cold!
 Meg likes to shovel snow.
 Her leap year birthday was a family affair too.
 Everyone wears the birthday jester hat at our house!

-When you have 7 kids and 5 grandchildren, there is a lot of birthday going on’s.
+When you have 5 kids, 2 DIL’s and 7 grandchildren, there is a lot of birthday going on.
 The girls get their American Girls dolls when they turn 6.
 Guess where we go?
 To the DC store for lunch and shopping of course.
 It is nice to have one close.

 The DC gals join us.
 No guys allowed as much as we love ’em.